On C List of Movie Reviews

 Jane Fonda, Robert Redford, Angie Dickinson, and Robert Duvall.

-Looking up the director, it said Arthur Penn of Bonnie and Clyde and The Miracle Worker.
-Peering a bit further,
+Finding out who the director was, it said Arthur Penn of Bonnie and Clyde and

 Sam Spiegel was the producer.
 I thought to myself, "Wow, what a find."
 I proceeded to watch the film but